Available soon! Pre-order now by clicking the button below

-The title of the piece is a mythological description for the unseen forces of coincidence, fortune, timing, and circumstance that push our lives in different directions every day.
+The title of the piece is a mythological description of the unseen forces of coincidence, fortune, timing, and circumstance that push our lives in different directions every day.
 Because of the wind that turns the world, almost every moment alters our path in some way.
 There are more of these events than we can comprehend, but this piece is inspired by one in particular.
 In the countless moments that have shaped my life, one undeniably led to so much good fortune that I still can’t believe my luck.

 During my senior year of college, I drove from the University of Alabama to New Orleans to attend PASIC (Percussive Arts Society International Convention).
 While filling out the registration form, a distant marimba caught my attention.
 I put on my badge, headed toward the sound of rosewood, quietly snuck into the back of the hall, and heard the last thirty minutes of Michael Burritt’s concert.
 Before that moment, I had no idea who Michael Burritt was.
 I definitely had no idea that those thirty minutes would lead to a path that changed everything.